vuola/UH_NumericalMethods/README.md

 #### boost

-The following command will install all boost libraries (a lot more than just boost-python)
+The following command will install all boost libraries (a lot more than just boost-python).
+In Ubuntu 22.04 the boost-python binary is already included so boost installation is not required.

 `sudo apt install libboost-all-dev`